Crypto Staking Regulation

-So far, the DOJ has filed a motion to dismiss in February 2022 on mootness grounds, stating that there is no issue remaining to settle.
+So far, the DOJ has filed a motion to dismiss the case on the grounds of mootness in February 2022.
+This means there is no longer a problem to be resolved.
 The case shows the possibility of taxing tokens earned from staking after the sale.
 The case is in the United States District Court for the Middle District of Tennessee, and the court has set the bench trial for March 2023.

 Staking Rules in Europe

 Unlike the U.S., the European Union already has a law on cryptocurrency.
-The Markets in Crypto-Assets (MiCA) regulation is set to become effective in 2024, and it will cover several aspects of cryptocurrency, including crypto mining.
+The Markets in Crypto-Assets (MiCA) regulation is set to go into effect in 2024.
+It will cover many aspects of cryptocurrency, including cryptocurrency mining.
 But the law does not make any provision for crypto staking.

 This means that staking in Europe is the same as in the US.
 It is neither prohibited nor permitted.
-However, there might be concrete laws on crypto staking soon.
+However, there may be concrete laws on crypto staking in the near future.

 European Central Bank President Christine Lagarde recently discussed the need to regulate staking.
-She recommended a follow-up to MiCA to focus on regulating crypto asset staking and lending.
+She suggested that MiCA hold a follow-up meeting to talk about how to regulate the staking and lending of crypto assets.

 Crypto Staking Regulations and Taxation of Staking Rewards in Australia